MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/extendoperator.md

 ---
 # extend operator

-Create calculated columns and append them to the result set.
+Creates calculated columns and append them to the result set.

 ## Syntax